Robert Westenberg

-Robert Westenberg (born October 26, 1953) is an American stage actor, acting teacher and professor.
-He appeared on Broadway in Sunday in the Park with George, Les Misérables, Into the Woods, and The Secret Garden, as well as several other musicals.
-He is the musical theatre coordinator and associate professor in the theatre and dance department at Missouri State University.
+Robert Westenberg (born October 26, 1953) is an American stage actor and singer, acting teacher, and professor.
+He received a Tony Award nomination for his performance in the original Broadway cast of Into the Woods.

+He appeared on Broadway in Sunday in the Park with George (as the title role), Les Misérables (as Inspector Javert), Into the Woods (as The Big Bad Wolf and Cinderella’s Prince), The Secret Garden (as Dr. Neville Craven), as well as several other musicals.
+In 2024, he returned to the stage performing as a part of the United States national tour of A Beautiful Noise.

+He was the musical theatre coordinator and associate professor in the theatre and dance department at Missouri State University and now serves as a lecturer of Musical Theatre at the University of Colorado Boulder.

 Early life and education

-Born in Miami Beach, Florida, but raised in Fresno, California with his six siblings.
+Born in Miami Beach, Florida, but raised in Fresno, California, with his six siblings.
 Westenberg graduated Bullard High School in 1971, where he was active in sports, specifically football.
 He then attended California State University, Fresno.

 Westenberg received a master's degree from Denver’s National Theatre Conservatory.

 Career

 Broadway

 He made his Broadway debut in the 1983 revival of Zorba as Nikos, for which he won the Theatre World Award.

-He played the dual role of a Soldier/Alex and understudied Mandy Patinkin in Stephen Sondheim's Sunday in the Park with George in May 1984.
-He later took over Patinkin's leading roles of Georges Seurat/George where he played opposite Bernadette Peters in September of that year.
+He played the dual role of a Soldier/Alex and understudied Mandy Patinkin in Stephen Sondheim's Sunday in the Park with George which opened in May 1984.
+He later took over Patinkin's leading roles of Georges Seurat/George where he played opposite Bernadette Peters in September of that year and played the role until April 1985.

 He received a Tony Award nomination and won a Drama Desk Award for his performance as Cinderella's Prince and the Wolf in Sondheim's Into the Woods (1987).
 It was during this show where he met his wife, Kim Crosby, who played Cinderella.

 In 1990, he starred as Inspector Javert in Les Misérables opposite Craig Schulman as Jean Valjean.

-In 1991, he starred with Patinkin again along with Daisy Eagan, Alison Fraser and Rebecca Luker as Dr. Neville Craven in the original Broadway production of The Secret Garden.
-In 2020, Westenberg directed the same production at Missouri State University, where he is head of the Musical Theatre department.
+In 1991, he starred as Dr. Neville Craven in the original Broadway production of The Secret Garden playing opposite Patinkin again along with Daisy Eagan, Alison Fraser and Rebecca Luker.
+In 2020, Westenberg directed the same production at Missouri State University, where he served as the head of the Musical Theatre department until joining the Musical Theatre faculty at the University of Colorado Boulder in 2023.

+In 1995, he was featured as Harry in the Broadway revival of Company.
+Two years later he portrayed Lyman Hall in the revival of 1776.